Group policies | PRA Pathfinder

 - Memberships: Settings that control the Add & Remove permissions for the following:

-- Team memberships
+- Team membership

-- Vault Account and Account Group
+- Vault Account and Account Group memberships

 If a policy setting is defined, you are not able to modify that privilege for an individual user from their user account page.